Syrian Armed Forces: Navy

-Role of women in the Armed Forces

-As the Syrian Civil War progressed and casualties mounted, more and more positions were opened to women.
-The National Defense Force allows female volunteers into its ranks, mainly in securing checkpoints.
-The Republican Guard also formed a female section, an all-female tank battalion of 800 strong, nicknamed "Lionesses of Defense", fighting within the limits of Damascus.

-Weapons, uniforms and awards

-Weapons
+The Syrian Navy was established in 1950, and saw action in the Yom Kippur War and the Syrian civil war.

+Major officials and units, March 2025

+Equipment

-The breakup of the Soviet Union — long the principal source of training, material, and credit for the Syrian forces – may have slowed Syria's ability to acquire modern military equipment.
-It has an arsenal of surface-to-surface missiles.
-In the early 1990s, Scud-C missiles with a 500-kilometer range were procured from North Korea, and Scud-D, with a range of up to 700 kilometers, is allegedly being developed by Syria with the help of North Korea and Iran, according to Eyal Zisser.
+The breakup of the Soviet Union – long the principal source of training, material, and credit for the Syrian forces slowed Syria's ability to acquire modern military equipment.
+It had an arsenal of surface-to-surface missiles.
+In the early 1990s, Scud-C missiles with a 500-kilometer range were procured from North Korea, and Golan-1 and Golan-2 licensed-produced versions of later Scud variants were under development.

-Syria received significant financial aid from Persian Gulf Arab states as a result of its participation in the Persian Gulf War, with a sizable portion of these funds earmarked for military spending.
-In 2005, Russia forgave Syria of three-fourths, or about $9.8 billion, of its $13.4 billion Soviet-era debt.
+Syria received significant financial aid from Persian Gulf Arab states as a result of its participation in the Gulf War of 1990–91, and a sizable portion of these funds were earmarked for military spending.
+In 2005, Russia forgave Syria three-fourths, or about $9.8 billion, of its $13.4 billion Soviet-era debt.
 Russia wrote off the debt to renew arms sales with Syria.
 As of 2011, arms contracts with Russia, Syria's main arms supplier, were worth at least $4 billion.
 Syria has conducted research and produced weapons of mass destruction.

-Uniforms (1987)
+From December 2024, it became much harder to ascertain the condition and status of SAF equipment.
+Significant equipment will have been lost due to Israeli airstrikes, actions by Hay'at Tahrir al-Sham, militia action, as well as the emphasis on air defense systems, surface-to-surface missiles, and other assets that could potentially deliver unconventional weapons.
+Data related to these developments must be handled with great care.

+After the fall of the Syrian regime, Israeli strikes on Syria intensified, destroying a large amount of Syria's military equipment within 48 hours.
+In addition, the Israeli army has expanded its territorial control within Syria.
+Syrian president Ahmed al-Sharaa responded to the Israeli aggression with the following statement: "Israel clearly crossed the disengagement line in Syria, which threatens a new unjustified escalation in the region” but “the general exhaustion in Syria after years of war and conflict does not allow us to enter new conflicts."